 Thousands of train accidents and fatalities occur every year.
 When the negligence or intentional act of another party causes a victim’s death, it is considered a wrongful death.
-In those cases, the surviving family members have a right to pursue a wrongful death claim for compensation and justice for their loved one.
+In those cases, the surviving family members have a right to pursue a Pennsylvania wrongful death claim for compensation and justice for their loved one.

 Train Platforms & Pushed Victims